digvijaypaul/dotfiles/README.md

 - coc-pyright
 - coc-vimtex
 - coc-r-lsp
-	- Requires the [R Language Server](https://github.com/REditorSupport/languageserver) which can be obtained from CRAN:
+	- Requires the [R Language Server](https://github.com/REditorSupport/languageserver) which can be obtained from CRAN.
+At the R prompt:
 		```r
 		install.packages("languageserver")
 		```